 Donor Advised Funds Make Giving Easy

+You can think about a donor advised fund (DAF) as an investment account for organizing your personal charitable giving.
 Instead of writing lots of checks to multiple individual nonprofits, you can make one or more larger contributions to your DAF.
 Then decide on the nonprofits you want to support.

 The difference between using your personal checking account for giving and a donor advised fund is that contributions to a DAF are irrevocable gifts to public charity.

 Based on your recommendations, grants are approved by The Foundation's Board of Directors and sent to qualifying nonprofits in the name of your fund (or anonymously if you choose).
 Funds are often named for families or individuals (e.g., the Smith Family Fund or the Jane Smith Memorial Fund) or for other positive associations (e.g., the Elm Fund).

 - Tax benefits today, increased impact tomorrow

 - The ability to be an anonymous donor when you choose

 Download a chart that compares the major differences between donor advised funds, supporting organizations and private foundations.
 Depending on your interests and needs, this chart can help assist you in determining the most appropriate charitable giving vehicle.
 (Source: National Philanthropic Trust)

 Why The Community Foundation for Greater New Haven?

 - Personal service to meet your goals and build your giving plan